OctopusDeploy/docs/src/pages/docs/administration/reporting/report-on-deployments-with-sql.md

 ## How often is the data updated?

 The data in the table (and exposed by the feed) updates every time any data related to deployments changes.
 This includes changes such as changing the name of a project or environment, or changing the version number of a release.
-The data should always be up-to-date within the last 30 seconds, however if Octopus is performing many operations this may increase to several minutes.
+The data should always be up-to-date, however if Octopus is performing many operations, data could be stale up to several minutes.

 Also note that the data: